 Do you ever think about the power of open source intelligence (OSINT) in your work?
 OSINT is changing the way we gather, look at, and use public data for decisions in different areas.
 It’s incredibly helpful for those in security, competitive intelligence, or investigations.

 Disclaimer: free and commercial tools are listed here as examples.
 Innovation.world is not affiliated, nor endorse any of these tools.
-Exactly as buying a sharp knife for your kitchen, it is your responsibility to use them legally, including but not limited to: remote and your local law, the way data is or was collected, your purpose, your storage, replicating someone else’s database …
+Exactly as buying a sharp knife for your kitchen, it is your responsibility to use them legally, including but not limited to: respecting local and remote laws, the way data is or was collected, your purpose, your storage, replicating someone else’s database …

 This guide covers the core ideas of OSINT and looks at various tools and methods for collecting data effectively.
 It shows how OSINT is valuable for everyone from government workers to private eyes, and for understanding cyber threats.
 It helps improve security, legal work, market research, and makes organizations more efficient at making decisions.